-Project Overview:
+Project Overview

-The subject property is located in the City of Sedona on the south side of SR 89A between Elk Road and Saddlerock Circle, encompassing approximately 6 Acres (the 'Property').
-This application requests Development Review and Zone Change for a proposed mix of uses including Lodging, Restaurant/Bar, Retail, Multi Family Residential and Efficiency Housing Apartments.
+The subject property is located in the City of Sedona on the south side of SR 89A between Elk Road and Saddle Rock Circle, encompassing approximately 6 Acres (the 'Property').
+This application requests Development Review and Zone Change for a proposed mix of uses including Lodging, Restaurant/Bar, Retail, Multi-Family Residential and Efficiency Housing Apartments.

 The overall goal of the proposed development is to create a destination lodging facility that provides a unique and viable Sedona experience, is 'walkable' and affords a vibrant mix of experiences for both guests and the general public.
 The Restaurant, Retail and Efficiency Housing uses are envisioned as amenities to lodging guests and employees, providing economy and convenience while minimizing automobile trips outside the facility.
-The Restaurant/Bar will be opened to the public.
+The Restaurant/Bar will be open to the public.

-Falling within the Soldiers Pass Community Focus Area (CFA-5), close attention is being paid to the goals set forth as a dynamic and walkable activity zone for neighbors, visitors, patrons and employees.
+The Property is within the Soldiers Pass Community Focus Area (CFA-5), and as such close attention has been paid to the goals set forth as a dynamic and walkable activity zone for neighbors, visitors, patrons and employees in developing the proposed plan.
 Elements have been incorporated that enhance the prospect of walking, biking and using mass transportation.
 Site uses and amenities have been proposed that are safe, convenient, interesting and provide a connection to adjacent properties.

-The Lodging Element consists of 120 rooms, meeting facilities for Lodging guests only, a business/exercise facility, pool and sauna.
-It is sited south of the proposed Commercial uses to provide a buffer to adjacent residences bordering to the south.
-Landscape screening and a parking area separate the lodge from residences by approximately 80 feet.
-The central pool terrace, courtyard, cabana and adjacent 3-story lodging structures are depressed 6 feet into grade to minimize visual impact and allow for comply with the requirements for building height and massing set forth in the Sedona Land Development Code (SLDC) Article 9, Section 903.03.
-Additionally, commercial uses along the SR 89A frontage provide a distance buffer to the Lodging Element from Highway disturbances.
+The lodging element in the proposed plan consists of 124 (114 rooms in main lodge and 10 elite rooms), meeting facilities for lodging guests only, a business/exercise facility, pool, and sauna.
+It is sited south of the proposed commercial uses to provide a buffer to adjacent residences bordering to the south.
+Landscape screening and a parking area separate the lodge from residences by approximately 80-feet.
+The central pool terrace, courtyard, cabana and adjacent three-story lodging structures are depressed 4- to 7-feet into grade to minimize visual/noise/light impact and allow for compliance with the requirements for building height and massing set forth in the Sedona Land Development Code (SLDC) Article 9, Section 903.03.
+Additionally, commercial uses along the SR 89A frontage provide a distance buffer to the lodging element from highway disturbances.

-The Restaurant/Bar Element is intended for both Guests and Public use.
-It is attached to the Hotel Lobby for efficiency of Staff management.
-The Meeting Facility is located in the basement below Lobby and Restaurant and is for Logging Guests use only.
-This proximity also allows for efficient food service from the Food Preparation element located directly above.
+The restaurant/bar element is intended for both lodging guests and public use.
+It is attached to the hotel lobby for efficiency of Staff management.
+An open-air terrace is located on the north side behind landscape and screen walls.
+A sidewalk bistro is located in the Lobby area and opens to the trail-link.
+The meeting facility is located in the basement below Lobby and Restaurant and is for lodging guests use only.
+This proximity also allows for efficient food service from the food preparation element located directly above in the Restaurant Kitchen.

-Five Efficiency Dwelling Units are located above the Kitchen area and are intended for use as Employee/Staff apartments.
+Five efficiency dwelling units are located above the Kitchen area and are intended for use as Employee/Staff apartments.